Hurston, Zora Neale: 1891-1960

 • General Information

-• This is the oral history of Cudjo Lewis, or Oluale Kossola, the last living African “cargo” of the slave ship, Clotilda.
-Kossola was sold and captured from Dahomey (presently Benin) and brought to Mobile Bay in Alabama.
+• "Barracoon" is the history of Cudjo Lewis, or Oluale Kossola, the last living African “cargo” of the slave ship, Clotilda.
+Kossola was sold and captured from Dahomey (now Benin) and brought to Mobile Bay in Alabama See Summary.

 • Information from Wikipeda